hamamoto-lab/SEgene/peak_to_gene_links/README.md

 ## Notes
 - Ensure Docker is installed and properly configured on your system.
 - Modify `/path/to/data` and `/path/to/output` to match your local environment.
-- The `sample_2000000.tsv` file generated will be similar to the one on [Figshare](#).
+- The `sample_2000000.tsv` file generated will be similar to the one on [Figshare](https://doi.org/10.6084/m9.figshare.28171127).
 However, random seeds can affect the output slightly.
 To fix the output in your environment, use the `--seed` option.
 Note that the seed's effect may vary across different systems.
-*Note: The link will be made available once our SEgene paper has been published.*

 ---

 ## Citation

-Please refer to the [CITATION](https://github.com/hamamoto-lab/SEgene/blob/main/CITATION) of SEgene.
+If you use this tool in your research, please cite:

+Shinkai, N., Asada, K., Machino, H., Takasawa, K., Takahashi, S., Kouno, N., Komatsu, M., Hamamoto, R., & Kaneko, S. (2025).
+SEgene identifies links between super enhancers and gene expression across cell types. *npj Systems Biology and Applications*, 11(1), 49. https://doi.org/10.1038/s41540-025-00533-x

+---

 ## License